Lee-nju/AETG/README.md

 Notice that in addition to generating minimum test case, i dont achieve another function which is frequently talked in combinatorial testing,such as constriant, seed and mixed strength, ect.

+I simply implemented several constraints on the basis of AETG3.
+Now the algorithm can achieve constraints between two or three parameters.
+The format of the file can be found in example.